Spectral tensor-train decomposition: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Jan Hesthaven, Alessio Spantini, Florian Augustin, and Patrick Conrad for fruitful discussions on this topic and for providing many useful comments on the paper.
-We would also like to thank Dmitry Savostyanov for calling our attention to the \texttt{TT-DMRG-cross} algorithm, just after reading a preprint of this work.
-D.\ Bigoni aknowledges the financial support of DTU Compute and the Otto M{\o}nsted fund for his visit to MIT.
+We would also like to thank Dmitry Savostyanov for calling our attention to the \texttt{TT-DMRG-cross} algorithm\rvnote*{\#1-1}{, and the anonymous referee who suggested an important improvement to Theorem \ref{thm:ftt-approx-conv}.} D.\ Bigoni acknowledges the financial support of DTU Compute for his initial visit to MIT.
 D.\ Bigoni and Y.\ Marzouk also acknowledge support from the US Department of Energy, Office of Science, Advanced Scientific Computing Research under award number DE-SC0007099.